nvda-es/TeleNVDA/readme.md

 Welcome to the TeleNVDA addon, which will allow you to connect to another computer running the free NVDA screen reader.
 With this add-on, you can connect to another person's computer, or allow a trusted person to connect to your system to perform routine maintenance, diagnose a problem, or provide training.
 This add-on is a modified version of the [NVDA Remote add-on](https://nvdaremote.com), and is maintained by the NVDA spanish community.
 It's fully compatible with NVDA Remote.
 These are the current differences:

+* A new feature allows encrypting sessions with an additional layer based on AES-256-GCM, which requires a pre-shared password to work.
 * A gesture (unassigned by default) reports how many computers are connected to a remote session.
 * An option allows blocking remote speech commands different from text.
 * An option allows displaying server welcome message (also known as message of the day) only on first connection or whenever the message changes, ignoring the server preferences.